 It turns out that Android also includes a feature that enables Google to remotely install apps on users’ phones as well.

-BlueBoxSW humorously that had the story been about the iPhone, the headline would have read:
+BlueBoxSW humorously pointed out that had the story been about the iPhone, the headline would have read:

 “Evil Apple Hides Secret Rootkit Installer on All iPhones”